 Emigrants had three major fears - Indians, disease, and the weather.
 Indians proved to be the least dangerous.
 Accidents and rampant diseases (especially cholera) killed many more Oregon travelers than did Indians.
 It is estimated that 34,000 emigrants died along the trail — averaging 17 deaths per mile.

-At nearly 68 yrs. old, Elijah Davidson and family crossed the plains by ox team from Monmouth, Illinois, halting in the center of present-day Laurelhurst, suburb of Portland, there they took up a 160 acre donation claim.
-The Davidson wagon train made the trip in only 4 months.
+At nearly 68 yrs. old, Elijah Davidson and family crossed the plains by ox team from Monmouth, Illinois, halting in the center of present-day Laurelhurst, suburb of Portland.
+Here in Laurelhurst, Elijah Jr, a preacher like his father, took up a 160 acre donation claim.
+The family train continued south into the Willamette Valley.
+The Davidson wagon train made the trip in less than 5 months.
 However, Portland was a wild and hard drinking town of pioneers, prostitutes and gold prospectors, not ideal for Christian family living.
-Elijah sold the donation claim for the sum of $500, moved southward into the Willamette Valley to found a new town and build a Christian college.
+Elijah Jr. sold the donation claim for the sum of $500, moved southward into the Willamette Valley to help build a new town and build a Christian college.
 This great green bowl, encircled by mountainous walls, was more like the "Oregon" they expected to find.

 "Its sheltered situation, embosomed in mountains, renders it good pasturing ground in the winter time; when the elk come down to it in great numbers, driven out of the mountains by the snow.
 The Indians then resort to it to hunt.
 They likewise come to it in the summer to dig the camash root, of which it produces immense quantities.
 When this plant is in blossom, the whole valley is tinted by its blue flowers, and looks like the ocean when overcast by a cloud."